megacamelus/camel-upstream-info/camel-documentation/camel-salesforce.md

 The route directly creates the body as JSON and directly submit to salesforce endpoint using `rawPayload=true` option.

-With this approach, you have the complete control on the Salesforce request.
+With this approach, you have complete control on the Salesforce request.

 `POST` is the default HTTP method used to send raw Composite requests to salesforce.
 Use the `compositeMethod` option to override to the other supported value, `GET`, which returns a list of other available composite resources.

-### Composite Tree
+#### Composite Tree

 `composite-tree`